xmootoo/gcn-depression-detection/README.md

 # Applying Graph Convolution Networks to EEG Data for Diagnosis of Major Depressive Disorder

-Exploring different types of neural networks to predict Major Depressive Disorder (MDD) from EEG data, trained and tested on the HUSM dataset.
-These models include:
+Exploring different neural network architectures to predict Major Depressive Disorder (MDD) from EEG data, trained and tested on the HUSM dataset.
+We test the following models:

 * 7-layer basic neural network
 * Convolutional neural network